Don R. Berlin: Postwar

 Berlin left General Motors in 1947 to join the McDonnell Aircraft Company in St. Louis as executive vice president, directing the design of several McDonnell jet fighters and the ramjet engines for helicopter rotors.
 During his tenure, he oversaw a number of significant projects, including the McDonnell F3H Demon for the U.S. Navy, along with the XF-85 Goblin "parasite" fighter and XF-88 Voodoo "penetration" fighter for the U.S. Air Force.

 In 1953, Berlin was named president and director of Piasecki Helicopter in Morton, Pennsylvania.
 His time at the company was contentious, as he removed the founder and chairman of the board Frank Piasecki during a period ending in May 1956 that some called the "Berlin Hairlift".
 Berlin's takeover involved "cleaning house" in what industry observers characterized as a "family dispute".
-Berlin had the backing of the majority owners of Piasecki, including Laurence Rockefeller who felt that Frank Piasecki was lacking in business acumen.
+Berlin had the backing of the majority owners of Piasecki, including Laurance Rockefeller who felt that Frank Piasecki was lacking in business acumen.
 Piasecki Helicopter was renamed Vertol Helicopter in early 1956.

 During his time at Vertol, Berlin's involvement with engineering led to the rescue of a floundering program, the Piasecki H-21 (U.S. Army CH-21 Shawnee), that eventually allowed the company to prosper.
 His continuing support of new rotorcraft designs for commercial and military markets was validated when the Vertol Model 107 won a U.S. Army design competition in September 1958.
 The Model 107, later named the Boeing CH-47 Chinook, became the Army's standard medium assault transport helicopter.
 By the end of the 1950s, Vertol was the largest independent manufacturer of helicopters in the United States.
 Berlin became vice-chairman and general manager of Boeing-Vertol when it became a division of the Boeing Company in 1960.

 Berlin returned to Curtiss-Wright in 1963 as a vice-president of the corporate staff in Wood-Ridge, New Jersey, before joining W. Pat Crow Forgings as vice-president and general manager in Fort Worth, Texas.
 He ended his aviation career at E. F. Felt Company, an aviation components manufacturing company in San Leandro, California, shortly before his retirement to his home in Glen Mills, Pennsylvania.
 After a long illness, Berlin died in 1982, at age 83.